hughrun/trebuchet/README.md

-# Trebuchet: web to gemini publishing
+# Trebuchet: Web to Gemini publishing

 Trebuchet is a web application for publishing [gemini](https://gemini.circumlunar.space/) capsules.